BIRDING (AND MORE!) AT THE CASA:

-This is a full weekend program focusing on birds morning and evening, with afternoons free to relax at la Casa or explore the many natural and cultural resources of the area.
+This is a full weekend program focusing on birds morning and evening, with afternoons free to relax at th Casa or explore the many natural and cultural resources of the area.

-On the first evening, we’ll take a close look at woodpeckers and wrens – how they are similar, how they are different, with a focus on 5 common species in Arizona of each family.
-In class the second evening, we’ll learn about the odd bird family that includes roadrunners, cuckoos and anis.
+On the first evening, we’ll separate waterfowl into two main categories – Ducks and Not Ducks, what makes them different, with a focus on the common varieties found in Arizona in the winter.
+In class the second evening, we’ll look two other groups of birds that frequent Arizona’s ponds and marshes: waders (herons and egrets) and shorebirds.
 Choose one or both classes below, each $30.
 Field trips included.

 Click Here for Itinerary PDF

 * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 For more detailed information about history tours, special events, stage/arts events, and festivals please click the following links for: